Days Until Extension Runs Out

 About the Regulation:

-Congress did establish three general requirements that practitioners must meet while using the special registration to deliver, distribute, dispense, or prescribe controlled substances via telehealth:
+Congress establishes three general requirements that practitioners must meet while using the special registration to deliver, distribute, dispense, or prescribe controlled substances via telehealth:

 • The practitioners must demonstrate a legitimate need for the special registration.